Table of Contents

 Predictive Project Management

 Predictive project management, also known as plan-driven or Waterfall, involves creating a comprehensive plan at the project’s outset.
 The entire scope, timeline, budget, and resources are defined upfront based on known requirements.
 The project progresses sequentially through phases such as initiation, planning, execution, monitoring, and closure.
-Tools like Gantt charts and Critical Path Method (CPM) are commonly used to map out dependencies and timelines.
-This approach assumes a stable environment where changes are minimal and can be managed through formal change control processes.
+Tools such as Gantt charts and the Critical Path Method (CPM) are commonly used to map dependencies and timelines.
+This approach assumes a stable environment where changes are minimal and managed through formal change control processes.

 Adaptive Project Management

-Adaptive project management, often synonymous with Agile methodologies (e.g., Scrum, Kanban), focuses on delivering work in short, iterative cycles called sprints or iterations.
+Adaptive project management, commonly linked to Agile methodologies such as Scrum and Kanban, emphasizes delivering work in short, iterative cycles called sprints or iterations.
 It prioritizes collaboration, customer feedback, and adaptability over rigid planning.
-Requirements evolve based on ongoing learning, with teams delivering incremental value and adjusting as needed.
-Frameworks like the Adaptive Project Framework (APF) emphasize continuous improvement and responsiveness to change.
-This method is ideal for environments where uncertainty is high, and user needs may shift.
+Requirements evolve through ongoing learning, with teams delivering incremental value and making adjustments as needed.
+Frameworks like the Adaptive Project Framework (APF) focus on continuous improvement and responsiveness to change.
+This approach is ideal for environments with high uncertainty and changing user needs.

 Key Characteristics and Differences